-Janaka Stucky’s new release, Ascend Ascend is Peak Scorpio; written in century-old church by Stucky while in trance states over the course of a little over two weeks, the text is a conjuring — of the divine, of the self, and of the two, intertwined.
+Janaka Stucky’s new release, Ascend Ascend is peak Scorpio; written in a century-old church by Stucky while in trance states over the course of a little over two weeks, the text is a conjuring — of the divine, of the self, and of the two, intertwined.
 This is ecstatic poetry that pulls you into the depths, transcendent.

-Rumi’s poetry is deeply spiritual poetry characterized by a seeking, a longing for something more.
+Rumi’s poetry is deeply spiritual — characterized by a seeking and a longing for something more.
 It has often been misinterpreted, but its layers run deep, begging to be seen through a lens of divinity and existentialism.
 It is concerned with the beyondness of being.
 Sagittarius has always been seen as a very philosophical, wise and spiritual, sign— and, much like Rumi’s poetry of this world and beyond, Sag has one foot here and another out there — half centaur, half-man.
 This poetry, and the Sag, exist in a liminal space.

 The Capricorn, an earthly creature — reliable and rugged, connected the grass and rocks and divinity of nature — will connect with Joy Harjo‘s work, informed by native traditions and myths.
 Her work speaks to personal transformation and authenticity and the very real world of landscape and culture.
 Capricorn will appreciate its earthbound truth and power.

-In Etel Adnan’s book Night, the reader will find a sort of book-long poem steeped in the body, the divine spirit, the grand mystery of everything.
-Perfect for a Pisces’ dreaminess and intuitive nature, this book examines memory and God.
+In Etel Adnan’s book Night, the reader will find a sort of book-long poem steeped in the body, the divine spirit, and the grand mystery of everything.
+Perfect for a Pisces’ dreamy and intuitive nature, this book examines memory and God.
 It connects to something deeper; Adnan translates nature and receives the messages of the universe.